Clinical trials are a vital part in the long and involved process of bringing a new drug to market.

 They may be carried out in one or in several different countries and may involve people whose native language is different from the language of their adopted country.

 It is vital for these people to understand exactly what will be involved in such trials and what will be expected of them.
-It is thus very important that any messages, documents or materials are made available in their native language.
+It should therefore be fairly obvious why translating clinical trials documentation is so important – any messages, documents or materials need to be made available in their native language.

-At Comms Multilingual, we have been involved in the translation, localisation and adaptation of documents for many different parts of the clinical trials processes.
+At Comms Multilingual, we are involved across many stages of the clinical trials translation process.

-Among the many documents required to bring new drugs to market, the following is a list of just some of the documentation that we translate in this area:
+Among the many documents involved in bringing new drugs to market, the following is a selection of some of the translations of clinical trials materials that we have produced:

 There are often elements in an original text which will need to be adapted and localised for the target market.
-For example, dates, number formats and weights and measures may need to be changed to match local customs.
+For example, dates, number formats and weights and measures in materials used for clinical trials require translation and localisation to match local customs.

 At Comms Multilingual, our experts can provide localisation and adaptation advice and input.
-This step needs to be considered prior to the start of the translation process to ensure maximum effectiveness.
+This step needs to be considered prior to the start of the translation process to ensure maximum effectiveness during the concept mapping and translatability analysis.

 We provide our suggestions and our clients then review these to ensure that any such changes would not affect the validity of the document in the target language.